simplistix/mailinglogger/readme.txt

      3.2.0

-       - Added support for log entry filtering, funded by Campux GmbH
+       - Added support for log entry filtering.
+         Thanks to Jens Vagelpohl for the work which was funded by Campux GmbH.

      3.1.0